-FIN405 Seminar in Finance
+FIN405 Seminar in Finance 3 credits

 This seminar examines and evaluates current theories, issues, and problems relating to financial management and decision-making.
 Emphasis is placed on both internal and external factors affecting managerial policies and strategic measures.
 The course includes study of relevant literature and financial policies prevailing in business.
 A case method of study is followed.
 Prerequisites: FIN302 and FIN305.

+Prerequisites.
+FINSOZ and FINSOS.